Treatment for cancer of unknown primary (CUP)

 Preparing for treatment and life afterwards (prehabilitation)

-There are things you can do to help you feel more in control of your physical and mental health when preparing for treatment.
-In the hospital, preparing for treatment is also called prehabilitation or prehab.
+There are things you can do to help you feel more in control of your health when preparing for treatment.
+This is called prehabilitation or prehab.

 Treatment options for cancer of unknown primary

-Chemotherapy for cancer of unknown primary
+Chemotherapy for cancer of unknown primary (CUP)

-Hormone therapy for cancer of unknown primary
+Radiotherapy for cancer of unknown primary (CUP)

 Treatment to control symptoms of CUP